Engine balance

-Engine balance refers to how the forces (resulting from combustion or rotating/reciprocating components) are balanced within an internal combustion engine or steam engine.
-The most commonly used terms are primary balance and secondary balance.
-First-order balance and second-order balance are also used.
-Unbalanced forces within the engine can lead to vibrations.
+Engine balance refers to how the inertial forces produced by moving parts in an internal combustion engine or steam engine are neutralised with counterweights and balance shafts, to prevent unpleasant and potentially damaging vibration.
+The strongest inertial forces occur at crankshaft speed (first-order forces) and balance is mandatory, while forces at twice crankshaft speed (second-order forces) can become significant in some cases.

 Causes of imbalance

 Although some components within the engine (such as the connecting rods) have complex motions, all motions can be separated into reciprocating and rotating components, which assists in the analysis of imbalances.

 Using the example of an inline engine (where the pistons are vertical), the main reciprocating motions are: